Characterization of FBK NUV-HD-Cryo SiPMs near LHe temperature: The testing setup introduction

+We first asked the NIM team to calibrate the responsivity at RT to see whether their calibration is consistent with the official datasheet.
+As shown in Fig.~\ref{figResponsivityCombined}, the red curve, representing the NIM calibrated results, overlaps well with the black curve, corresponding to the official datasheet.
+Then, two photodiodes were calibrated at 6 K, the lowest temperature the cryocooler can reach.
+The calibrated responsivity of the photodiode being implemented in the PDE tests as the two dots shown in Fig.~\ref{figResponsivityCombined}.

-During the responsivity calibration at low temperature at NIM, the temperature was measured to be 5.75 K with a sensor having a 1.0 K uncertainty.
-The sensor and the photodiode were both mounted on the same copper frame and had a distance of about 8.0 cm.
-Our preliminary COMSOL simulation shows the temperature difference between the photodiode and the temperature sensor is ignorable.
+During the calibrations at NIM, the temperature sensor and the photodiode were mounted on the same copper frame and separated $\sim$ 8.0 cm.
+Our COMSOL simulation showed that the temperature difference between the photodiode and the temperature sensor was $\sim$ 0.1 K, which is negligible compared to the temperature sensor's 1.0 K uncertainty.
+Therefore, we consider the photodiode's actual temperature during the calibration was directly measured by the sensor, 6 K.